Lead - nutritional considerations

 Lead poisoning - nutritional considerations; Toxic metal - nutritional considerations

-High doses of lead can damage the nervous system, kidneys, and blood system and can even be lethal.
+High doses of lead can damage the gastrointestinal system, nervous system, kidneys, and blood system and can even lead to death.
 Continuous low-level exposure causes lead to accumulate in the body and cause damage.
 It is particularly dangerous for babies, before and after birth, and for small children, because their bodies and brains are growing rapidly.

 Many federal agencies study and monitor lead exposure.
 The Food and Drug Administration (FDA) monitors lead in food, beverages, food containers, and tableware.
 The Environmental Protection Agency (EPA) monitors lead levels in drinking water.